codetojoy/jenkins2_sandbox/README.md

 * the use-case is:
     * Jenkins will build the WAR file, pulling from Github
     * Jenkins will auto-deploy to the DEV environment
-    * the build uses the new Pipeline-as-Code, and will wait for user-input to deploy to QA and/or UAT
+    * the build uses the new Pipeline-as-Code, and will wait for user-input to deploy to QA and/or UAT (screenshot [here](https://github.com/codetojoy/jenkins2_sandbox/blob/master/resources/Jenkins_Screenshot.png))